verrazzano/verrazzano/tools/psr/README.md

 * workers - the various workers

 The `manifests/charts` directory has the Helm charts.
-There is a chart for using plain Kubernetes resources to deploy the backend, and there is a chart to deploy the backend as an oam app.
+There is a chart for using plain Kubernetes resources to deploy thgit e backend, and there is a chart to deploy the backend as an oam app.
 Any use case can be deployed with either chart.

 The `manifests/usecases` directory has the Helm override files for every use case.
 These files must